gwstaten/wordl/README.md

 guess:
 ```

 At this point, you can start inputting the results you get from entering words into your wordle website.
 You can start with any word you would like to enter.
 To enter the word you guessed, type the word you guessed and press enter when it prompts with `guess:`.
-After that, nothing will apparently happen as it is waiting for the result of the guess.
+After that, nothing will happen as it is waiting for the result of the guess.
 The result of the guess is formatted in 0s, 1s, and 2s.
-0 represents that the letter is not in the word, 1 represents that the letter is in the word, just not in the correct position, and 2 represents that the letter is in the word and in the correct position.
+0 represents that the letter is not in the word, 1 represents that the letter is in the word, just not in the correct position, and 2 represents that the letter is in the word and the correct position.
 0 for grey, 1 for yellow, and 2 for green. **Parallel Wordle Note: In parallel wordle, you would enter the result of each wordle board one after another.** At this point, you should have something similar to

 ```bash
 $ ./wordl